saksofonists/printscreen-mcp/README.md

 # prtscr-mcp

-MCP server for Windows screenshot and window management.
+MCP server for taking screenshots on Windows.

 ## Tools